Outline

 Long-term or loyalty phase churn (180+ days)

 Early-stage or onboarding churn is by far the most common, but it’s also the most avoidable.
 People who churn in this phase are typically struggling to get set up, have not realized the value of the product, or are yet to discover the features or use cases most relevant to them.
-Personalized onboarding journeys that educate and support these customers will go a long way to assisting them.
+Setting up personalized onboarding journeys that educate and support these customers will go a long way to assisting them.

-In the Results phase, your customers will be hoping to see real value in your product and will look at the results they are generating.
+In the results phase, your customers will be hoping to see real value in your product and will look at the results they are generating.
 Often, making tweaks to the onboarding process can help you avoid this phase of churn — the better customers are set up from the start, the better off they’ll be when they’re trying to prove ROI or make a case for the value of your product.

 For example, let’s say you’re looking at churn for Q1.
 At the start of January, you had 5,000 customers and throughout the month you lost 250.
 This would mean your churn rate for Q1 is 5%.